holgi/pyramid_list_pagination/docs/usage.rst

 Usage
 =====

-To use Pyramid List Pagination in a pyramid project with configuration loaded from an .ini file add this line to your main() function::
+To use Pyramid Listing in a pyramid project with configuration loaded from an .ini file add this line to your main() function::

     config.include('pyramid_listing')